overture-stack/microservice-template-java/README.md

 ## Quick Start
-Make sure the JWT Verification Key is configured, then you can run the server in a docker container or on your local machine.
+Make sure the JWT Verification Key URL is configured, then you can run the server in a docker container or on your local machine.

 ### Configure JWT Verification Key